 Available Services

 After a hurricane or flood, DPH stands ready to assist wherever possible by providing key services to residents in areas recovering from severe weather.
-The agency can provide available services at unimpacted health departments in every county in the state and may also hold temporary clinics in community venues as well as provide WIC nutrition services for eligible women and children.
+Utilizing unimpacted health departments and temporary clinics in community venues, DPH can provide health department services, WIC nutrition services for eligible women and children, and Tdap or other immunizations based on event type.